Films pour enfants

 Chorégraphie, Abstrait

-McLaren (1914–1987), considered one of the great masters of animation, was a highly inventive filmmaker.
-He paid particular attention to rhythm and movement, experimenting with many techniques such as scratching film, painting on film, live-action, stop motion, pixilation, and drawing animation.
+McLaren (1914–1987), considered one of the great masters of animated cinema, was a very inventive filmmaker.
+He paid particular attention to rhythm and movement and experimented with numerous techniques such as film scraping, painting on film, live action, stop motion, pixilation and even cartooning.

-In the film "Dots," for example, he drew directly on the film with a pen — both images and sound — without a camera or recording device.
+In the film "Dots" for example, he drew the images, but also the sounds, with a pen, directly on the film, without a camera or recording device.

-Filmmaker and animator, Oscar winner in 1953 with the film "Neighbours" (Academy Award for Best Short Documentary), a major figure in the animation world.
+Director and animator, Oscar winner in 1953 with the film "Neighbors" (Oscar for best documentary short film), a major figure on the animation scene.

-He worked at the National Film Board of Canada (NFB) between 1941 and 1983 and made nearly 60 avant-garde films infused with painting, music, dance and movement.
-The films were added to the UNESCO Memory of the World international register in 2009.
+He worked at the National Film Board of Canada (NFB) between 1941 and 1983 and directed nearly 60 films at the forefront of cinema, marked by painting, music, dance and movement.
+The films were added to UNESCO's International Memory of the World Register in 2009.

 The National Film Board of Canada